Now cats, too: First U.S. data shows nonsurgical dog neuter shot also effective in cats

 Worldwide dog overpopulation epidemic

 Dog overpopulation is a problem globally, despite a range of efforts to control population growth.
-The American Society for the Prevention of Cruelty to Animals estimated that 3.9 million dogs enter shelters in the United States – only a fraction of the total number of homeless animals.
+The American Society for the Prevention of Cruelty to Animals estimates that millions of dogs enter shelters in the United States annually – and that’s only a fraction of the total number of homeless animals.
 In many developing countries, free-roaming dogs cause serious health and welfare problems that create socio-economic, ecological, political, and ethical dilemmas.
 Mass sterilization programs are often prohibitively expensive, especially in resource-restricted areas.
 An alternative method to surgical sterilization that is effective, easy to administer, safe, and affordable would offer immense benefits, allowing animal welfare organizations, public health programs, and governments to reach further with limited resources.

 Calchlorin sterilization, a potent solution